NASTURTIUM (Tropaeolum majus) – Indian cress

 The YELLOW and ORANGE flowers of ‘Whirlybird’ have no flower funnels, but the bees don’t mind.

-My first Nasturtium had masses of leaves but few flowers; friend Eileen said “You want poor soil!
+My first Nasturtium was grown on a balcony.
+It had masses of leaves but few flowers; friend Eileen said “You want poor soil!
 Find yourself some builders’ rubble!”
 This was good advice.
 Used soil from house plants, builder’s rubble & grit – the Nasturtium loved it all.
-Flowers appeared, and many of them.
-Bumblebees found these blooms, flying up to the balcony to visit the Nasturtiums.
-They came through the summer, buzzing from one trumpet to the next, brushing my hands with their fur as I tended the flowers.
+Flowers appeared, & many of them.
+Bumblebees came to the balcony to visit the Nasturtiums.
+They visited throughout the summer, buzzing slowly from flower to flower, their fur brushing my hands as I tended the plants.

 2018: Our Nasturtiums have had a terrible summer.
 These ‘Alaska’ flowers, a gift from Eda by way of Chapel Market, bloomed before the summer desert heatwave.
 But there were no further flowers & leaves were tiny, the size of a halfpenny piece.
 An ‘Empress of India’, too, produced tiny leaves & no flowers for the duration of the heatwave.